sermmor/react-exercise-master/README.md

 # Intro

+Solution for the execise done by sermmor (Sergio Martín).
+You could read the original version (without solution) in Lemoncode repository https://github.com/Lemoncode/react-excercise/

 The goal of this sample to is get started with react.

 We will get as starting point an application that displays a list of github members that